-To lead and grow in this new digital age, it is critical for legacy enterprises operating in traditional ways to examine their processes, adapt to digitalization, leverage customer data more efficiently and not be afraid to change their value propositions and business models.
+To lead and grow in this new digital age, it is imperative for legacy enterprises operating in traditional ways to examine their processes, adapt to the changing environment, leverage customer data more efficiently, and not be afraid to change their value propositions and business models.

-Within time, social media has completely taken over the business world by becoming the core platform for customer engagements and an effective medium to influence the buying decisions that reflect positively or negatively on a brand.
-This shift requires organizations to redesign the business process by making the customer as a core part.
+Digital has now completely taken over the business world by becoming the core platform for customer engagements.
+Social media and mobile have emerged as the most effective channels for gathering data and adopt strategies to influence buying decisions.
+This shift requires organizations to redesign the business process by putting the customer centerstage.
 Today, you cannot just push out products following the operational needs of your business.
-It is best to have meaningful engagements with your customer on every digital channel and as many touchpoints along the way as possible.
+You have to establish truly customer-centric thinking and engage meaningfully with your customer on as many touchpoints along their buying journey as possible.

-Traditionally, legacy organizations consider customer engagement as a one-way path where they sell their customers the products.
-But transformed businesses aiming to be future leaders understand customer engagement is a pre-cursor to their sales and look for two-way engagements that can improve customer loyalty.
+Legacy organizations consider customer engagement as a one-way–street where they sell their customers the products.
+But transformed businesses aiming to be future leaders understand customer engagement is a pre-cursor to sales and look for opportunities for using technology to create two-way engagements.

-The digitalization of nearly all aspects and the related data collection processes have created an era of big data.
-Organizations traditionally track countless business metrics, which improves overall results and aligns people and processes with the organizational objectives.
+The digitization of nearly all aspects of business and the advancements in data collection technology has created an era of big data.
+Even traditional organizations track countless business metrics in a bid to align people and processes with the organizational objectives and improve the bottom line results.
 Those business metrics are now turning into big data which is transforming the way organizations analyze the success and failure of their products, marketing, sales, PR, and other business initiatives.

-The challenge of pulling data from existing CRM and ERP systems and then merging it with the newer types of enterprise data sources can be solved by building a data bridge in between.
 There are two key dimensions of the legacy systems.
 Data itself is the first dimension and typically relational in legacy systems from ERP, CRM, and other business applications.
 The second dimension after data itself is the infrastructure.
 Legacy systems tend to possess a bounded and constrained infrastructure.
-Few steps to bridge the old with new data:
+The challenge of pulling data from existing CRM and ERP systems and then merging it with the newer types of enterprise data sources can be solved by building a data bridge.
+The following steps are critical for bridging old data with new data:

 - Move your on-premise and off-premise data completely to the cloud or hybrid infrastructure.